teopinillo/openforbusiness_live/README.md

 `pip install -r requirements.txt`

+For this project is used Postgree as a database.
+We need to create the database 'ofbdb'

 The file requirement.txt contains all necesary packages.
 Among them **pillow**, and **crispy forms**.
 ## The appsecret file